craftercms/docs/source/.new-ia/reference/graphql/custom-graphql-schema.rst

 Custom GraphQL Schema
 =====================

-Crafter CMS provides a simple way to customize the built-in GraphQL schema.
+CrafterCMS provides a simple way to customize the built-in GraphQL schema.
 This feature can be used for integrating external services or transforming values to match special requirements.
 Once the schema has been customized it is possible to create apps or sites that interact only using GraphQL for getting both authored content & external services.